sanderland/katrain/CONTRIBUTIONS.md

 ## Translations

+### Contributing to an existing translation

+* Go [here](https://github.com/sanderland/katrain/blob/master/katrain/i18n/locales/) and locate the `.po` file for your language.
+  Alternatively, find the same file in the branch for the next version.
+* Correct the relevant `msgstr` entries.

+### Adding a translation

 Adding a translation requires making a new `.po` file with entries for that languages.

 * Copy the [English .po file](https://github.com/sanderland/katrain/blob/master/katrain/i18n/locales/en/LC_MESSAGES/katrain.po)